braintree/braintree_rails_example/README.md

     ```sh
     gem install bundler
     ```
-1. You may need to install `postgresql` and `mimemagic`.
+1. You may need to install `postgresql` (a production dependency) and `mimemagic`.
 On a mac using Homebrew, run these commands:

 ```
 brew install shared-mime-info